dseeni/dotfiles-1/README.md

 ```
 Note: you will need to logout and log back in for this to take effect

-- Ensure you have flake8 and pep257 installed (for vim-syntastic)
+- Ensure you have flake8 installed (for ale)
 ```
-sudo pip install flake8 pep257
+sudo pip install flake8
 ```
 - Ensure you have exuberant-ctags installed (for vim tags and tagbar)
 ```
 sudo apt-get install exuberant-ctags
 ```
-- Ensure you have eslint requirements installed (for vim-syntastic)
+- Ensure you have eslint requirements installed (for ale)
 ```
 sudo npm install -g eslint babel-eslint eslint-plugin-react
 ```